 - efficiently manage the organization’s cloud resources and environment,

 - easily redeploy from one systems infrastructure to another,

 - scale an application’s systems infrastructure and middleware up or down to respond to business needs and runtime conditions, and

 - monitor and manage applications, wherever they are running.

 Enterprises, cloud service providers and ISVs can get started today by building and deploying integrated applications with JBoss Enterprise Middleware utilizing Red Hat Consulting Services.
 Delivered by Red Hat’s middleware consulting practice, the engagement will provide strategic recommendations and on-site technical expertise to set up middleware as a service in any cloud environment.
 Each Red Hat cloud engagement is deliverables-based, actively engaging in-house teams and leaving them with the tools and expertise needed to successfully maintain and enhance their new cloud environments.

 This announcement marks the beginning of a robust and rich set of solutions that aims to fundamentally change the way our customers deploy mission critical applications.
 Stay tuned for technical deep dives and strategy briefings as we continue to outline Red Hat’s PaaS strategy.
-For a replay of the press conference, visit here.
 To read the full PaaS press announcement visit, here.